peterddod/algorithms/README.md

-# algorithms
+# Algorithms
-collection of self-coded algorithms
+A collection of algorithms coded by myself for either personal or University projects.